-About & Program
+About and Program

 As the global population grows from around 8 billion today to nearly 10 billion by 2050, increasing the capacity and productivity of the world’s food production systems will be crucial to meet the rapidly increasing demand for food.
-This growth poses both challenges and opportunities for farmers, agribusinesses, financiers and governments.
+This growth poses both challenges and opportunities for farmers, agribusinesses, financiers, and governments.

 According to the International Institute for Sustainable Development, there is an estimated US$260 billion annual investment shortfall that must be addressed to meet zero hunger targets by 2030.
 Additionally, ANZ estimates that to reach a goal of $100 million in Gross Value of Production (GVP) by 2030, Australian agriculture will need an extra $284 billion to grow agricultural productivity over the decade to 2030, more than doubling the growth seen in the 2010s.